 Avoid parking on hills or other inclines.
 Parking on a hill or other incline could cause the ATV to roll out of control, increasing the chance of an accident.
-If you must park on an incline, place the ATV transversely across the incline, shift the drive select lever to the forward position, stop the engine, apply the parking brake, and then block the front and rear wheels with rocks or other objects.
+If you must park on an incline, place the ATV transversely across the incline, shift into first gear, stop the engine, apply the parking brake, and then block the front and rear wheels with rocks or other objects.
 Never park the ATV on hills that are too steep to walk up easily.

-- 1. With the transmission in the forward position, bring the ATV to a stop by applying the brakes. - 2.
+- 1. With the transmission in first gear, bring the ATV to a stop by applying the brakes. - 2.
 Stop the engine. - 3.
-With the rear brake lever applied, apply the parking brake, and then slowly release the brake pedal. - 4.
+With the rear brake lever applied, apply the parking brake and slowly release the brake lever. - 4.
 Turn the fuel cock to "OFF".

-EBU20910 Accessories and loading
+Accessories and loading